NimaHatami99/CFGPNet/README.md

   </a>
 </p>

-Also, precision-recall curves for CFGPnet-e model performance across different datasets is shown below.
+To further illustrate performance, Figure below presents the precision-recall curves for the CFGPnet-e model across multiple datasets.

 <p align="center">
   <a href="docs/PR.png">